garysheng/FaceTag/README.md

 ## How It Works

 ```
-See someone → Tap capture → Enter their name → Saved as contact with photo
+See someone → Tap glasses → Photo appears in app → Enter name → Saved as contact
 ```

-Use your Ray-Ban Meta glasses as a first-person camera.
-When you meet someone, tap the capture button to take their photo and save them as a new contact (or add to an existing one).
+Use the physical capture button on your Ray-Ban Meta glasses.
+When you tap to take a photo, it automatically appears in the app ready to save as a contact.

 ## Features

-- **Live viewfinder** from your glasses camera
+- **Tap to capture** using the glasses touchpad
-- **One-tap capture** to take a photo
+- **No video streaming** — just capture and save
 - **Create new contact** with name and photo
 - **Add to existing contact** to update someone's profile picture